-The disintegration of central authority and the rise of provincial powers - Jaunpur, Malva, Gujarat, Bahamani and Vijayanagar Kingdoms.
-The nature of Afghan sovereignty.
-Achievements of Sikandar Lodi.
-The north-west frontier problems of the Delhi Sultans.
-The Mongol Invasions and their impact.
-Central Administrative structure of the Delhi Sultanate.
-Bhakil and Sufi Movements.
-Developments in languages and literature;, art and architecture.
+The disintegration of central authority and the rise of provincial powers, laurisus Malva, Gujarat, Bahamani and Vijayanagar Kingdoms.
+Control of Change Park Control of Change Park Control of the Delhi Sultans.
+The Mongol Invasions of the Delhi Sultans of the Delhi Sultanate.

+Control Administrative structure of the Delhi Sultanate.